 Abstract.
-Large herbivore grazing has been shown to substantially alter tundra soil and vegetation properties as well as carbon fluxes, yet observational evidence to quantify the impact of herbivore introduction into Arctic permafrost ecosystems remains sparse.
-In this study we investigated growing season CO_2 and CH_4 fluxes with flux chambers on a former wet tussock tundra inside Pleistocene Park, a landscape experiment in Northeast Siberia with a 22 year history of grazing.
-Reference data for

-- 5 an undisturbed system were collected on a nearby ungrazed tussock tundra.
-Linked to a reduction in soil moisture, topsoil temperatures at the grazed site reacted one order of magnitude faster to changes in air temperatures compared to the ungrazed site and were significantly higher, while the difference strongly decreased with depth.
-Overall, both GPP (gross primary productivity, i.e. CO_2 uptake by photosynthesis) and R{eco} (ecosystem respiration, i.e. CO_2 release from the ecosystem) were significantly higher at the grazed site with notable variations across plots at each site.
-The increases in CO_2 component fluxes - 10 largely compensated each other, leaving NEE (net ecosystem exchange) similar across grazed and ungrazed sites for the observation period.
-Soil moisture and CH_4 fluxes at the grazed site decreased over the observation period, while in contrast the constantly water-logged soils at the ungrazed site kept CH_4 fluxes at significantly higher levels.
-Our results indicate that grazing of large herbivores promotes topsoil warming and drying, effectively accelerating CO_2 turnover while decreasing methane emissions.
-Our experiment did not include autumn and winter fluxes, and thus no inferences can be made for the 15 annual NEE and CH_4 budgets at tundra ecosystems. - 1 Introduction fast as the global mean in the past (Overland et al., 2015).
-Since this trend is expected to continue in the future, Northern hemisphere permafrost ecosystems are at an exceptional risk for degradation.
-The Arctic permafrost region stores about 50% of the belowground organic carbon stocks on Earth (Hugelius et al., 2014), with an estimated pool of organic C between 1307 Gt and 1672 Gt (Hugelius et al., 2014; Tarnocai et al., 2009).
-Based on expert assessment, 130 to 160 Gt C could be released by 2100 under a high warming scenario (i.e., Representative Concentration Pathway scenario 8.5) (Schuur et al., 2015), so even a partial release of this currently deep-frozen material would constitute a substantial positive feedback with ongoing warming trends.
+Large-herbivore grazing has been shown to substantially alter tundra soil and vegetation properties as well as carbon fluxes, yet observational evidence to quantify the impact of herbivore introduction into Arctic permafrost ecosystems remains sparse.
+In this study we investigated growingseason CO2 and CH4 fluxes with flux chambers on a former wet tussock tundra inside Pleistocene Park, a landscape experiment in northeast Siberia with a 22-year history of grazing.
+Reference data for an undisturbed system were collected on a nearby ungrazed tussock tundra.
+Linked to a reduction in soil moisture, topsoil temperatures at the grazed site reacted 1 order of magnitude faster to changes in air temperatures compared to the ungrazed site and were significantly higher, and the difference strongly decreased with depth.
+Overall, both GPP (gross primary productivity, i.e., CO2 uptake by photosynthesis) and Reco (ecosystem respiration, i.e., CO2 release from the ecosystem) were significantly higher at the grazed site with notable variations across plots at each site.
+The increases in CO2 component fluxes largely compensated for each other, leaving NEE (net ecosystem exchange) similar across grazed and ungrazed sites for the observation period.
+Soil moisture and CH4 fluxes at the grazed site decreased over the observation period, while in contrast the constantly waterlogged soils at the ungrazed site kept CH4 fluxes at significantly higher levels.
+Our results indicate that grazing of large herbivores may promote topsoil warming and drying, in this way effectively accelerating CO2 turnover while decreasing methane emissions in the summer months of peak ecosystem activity.
+Since we lack quantitative information on the pre-treatment status of the grazed ecosystem, however, these findings need to be considered qualitative trends for the peak growing season, and absolute differences between treatments are subject to elevated uncertainty.
+Moreover, our experiment did not include autumn and winter fluxes, and thus no inferences can be made for the annual NEE and CH4 budgets in tundra ecosystems.